Sk2621/Stock_price_prediction/README.md

 # Stock_price_prediction
 A Streamlit-based web application that predicts next-day stock prices using historical data and machine learning (Random Forest).
 It includes technical indicators like moving averages and gives smart buy/sell recommendations based on predictions.
 Built with Python, yFinance, scikit-learn, and interactive plots.

-Great question!
-A good `README.md` is like a **project pitch** — it tells visitors what your project does, how to use it, and why it's cool.
-Here's a complete but **simple and clean README structure** you can use for your **Stock Price Predictor App**:

 ---

 ## 📈 Stock Price Predictor with Smart Recommendations